 Alert schools, clubs, friends and other family members with whom the child might be spending time and where he might be eating.

-Some allergies can be fatal and It might be a good idea to get a wrist band for your child stating the allergy that he/she might have.
+Some allergies can be fatal and It might be a good idea to get a wrist band for your child, stating the allergy that he/she might have.
 Remember it is still important to notify schools, clubs, etc of allergies.

 Always ask guest to your home about possible food allergies.